[Phil Wilson in the Chair]

 Gower has so much to offer as part of this city deal.
 It has four blue flag beaches—Bracelet bay, Langland, Caswell and Port Eynon—and five beaches with the green coast award for natural and unspoiled environment, including the little-known Pwll Du cove.
 Going around the peninsula, Rhossili to the north was voted the UK’s best beach, as my hon.
 Friend the Member for Swansea East (Carolyn Harris) said, as well as the third-best beach in Europe and the ninth-best beach in the world, with rare birds and wildlife and the sight of shipwrecks along the beautiful coastline.
 There are so many beaches and picturesque areas of coastline that there is even an app for people to navigate their way around the peninsula.

 Sport is a way of life.
 The surfing and water sport beaches of Llangennith and Caswell are a great attraction for thrill seekers and beginners, with the option of lessons from the brilliant Gower surf school.
 Next summer, you may even catch me on a paddle board going around the Mumbles.
-Mumbles is always a popular attraction with tourists and has so much to offer.
+Mumbles is always a popular attraction for tourists and has so much to offer.
 The Swansea bay rider, a land train operating between Blackpill and Mumbles, offers a fun way to travel and enjoy the bay, with great sights such as Mumbles pier, boutique shops and—thanks to Italian families such as my own in the area—the option of ice cream from Joe’s and Verdi’s.
 It also hosts the Royal National Lifeboat Institution lifeboat station, which is a vital service for ensuring safety across the coast.

 Apart from the obvious highlights of the peninsula, my constituency has a lot more to offer, with heritage centres in Clydach and Gower, the latter offering a 12th-century working water mill.
 Loughor town hall is undergoing a major redevelopment, and glorious woodland walks can be found in Coed Bach Park in Pontarddulais, which has green flag certification.